jeremytammik/StringSearch/StringSearch/ReadMe.txt

 System Requirements
 -------------------
-This plugin has been tested with Revit Architecture 2014, and requires the .NET Framework 4.
-A pre-built version of the plug-in working on both 32- and 64-bit Windows systems is provided.
+This plugin has been tested with Revit Architecture 2015, and requires the .NET Framework 4.5.

-The source code is included as a Visual Studio 2010 C# project.
+The source code is included as a Visual Studio 2012 C# project.
 It is not required to run the plugin.

 Installation
 ------------
-The following steps are for using the plugin with Revit 2014.
+The following steps are for using the plugin with Revit 2015.

 1. If you are using Vista or Windows 7, first check whether the zip file needs to be unblocked.
 Right-click on the zip file and select